WEB-JPM20-8435.jpg

 Porter Brick, 2020

-Like other Sheffield rivers, the Porter Brook was ideally suited for water power.
-This enabled dams to be built close together, with the outflow from one mill not restricting the next downstream.
-By 1740, Sheffield had become the largest user of water power in Britain, and likely in Europe.
-In the Porter Valley alone, 21 mill dams powered 19 waterwheels, primarily used for grinding corn, operating forge hammers, rolling mills, and sharpening knives and blades—the industries that made Sheffield famous.
+By 1740, Sheffield was the largest user of water power in Britain.
+In the Porter Valley alone, 21 mill dams powered 19 waterwheels used for grinding corn, operating forge hammers, rolling mills, and sharpening blades—industries that shaped the city’s identity.

-This project was developed in collaboration with Axis Architecture (Sheffield).
+Developed in collaboration with Axis Architecture (Sheffield)

 Materials - Brick, Aluminium Soffit and Cast Bronze